samarthasthan/tanx-task/README.md

 | Sign Up OTP Email                     | Trigger Email                               |
 | ------------------------------------- | ------------------------------------------- |
 | ![Sign Up OTP](/samples/IMG_0740.PNG) | ![Trigger Email](/samples/IMG_0742%202.PNG) |

+## Tolerance for Price Alerts

+To demonstrate the tolerance functionality, the application uses an absolute tolerance of 90 units.
+This means that if the real-time price of a cryptocurrency is within 90 units of the target price set in the alert, the alert will be triggered.
+For example, if an alert is set for a price of $50,000, the alert will trigger if the price is between $49,910 and $50,090.

 ## Getting Started